The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 The hand on her thigh moved up her body, first cupping, then caressing.
 "Like this?"

 "Yeah."
 And after a ragged breath: "This?"
-She tried to mirror the action on him, thrusting her hands under his shirt and stroking his skin with her fingertips.
-Infatuated with his warmth, the suddenly discovered curve of his muscles, she hesitated only when she felt him sharply draw breath.
+She tried to mirror the action on him, then untucked his shirt with a jerk and thrust her hands under it to stroke him without the impediment of fabric.
+Infatuated with his warmth, the texture of his skin, the suddenly discovered curve of his muscles, she hesitated only when she felt him sharply draw breath.

 "Yeah," he rasped, then put an end to any further questions by covering her mouth with another, near-frantic kiss.
 She felt his chest shake with his snarl more than she heard it, felt the flex of his arms help her rub against him with an intensity she hadn't known she possessed, and dimly wondered if she'd also been afraid of her own need, of how vulnerable she'd be if she had done this without having him at her same emotional level.